jvandemo/generator-angularjs-library/README.md

 ![AngularJS library generator](http://i.imgur.com/v958Eml.png)

-## How to test your code
+## Manually testing your code

-The generator automatically creates boilerplate for your initial tests:

-- Unit tests are stored in `test/unit/`
-- E2E tests are stored in `test/e2e/`

-It also creates 3 configurations for unit testing:
+The generator creates 3 configurations for unit testing:

 - `karma-src.conf.js`: run unit tests using `src/**/*.js`
 - `karma-dist-concatenated.conf.js`: run unit tests using `dist/<yourLibraryName>.js`
 - `karma-dist-minified.conf.js`: run unit tests using `dist/<yourLibraryName>.min.js`

-To run the different test suites, just use the preconfigured Gulp tasks:
+By default, `gulp` will run `karma-src.conf.js`, but you can use the following preconfigured Gulp tasks to specify the suite you want to run:

 ```sh
 # Run unit tests using src/**/*.js